PH-KDX/flightplandb-py/README.md

 ## Data Types
 All datatypes can be found in `FlightPlanDB.datatypes`.

+## Exceptions
+All exceptions can be found in `FlightPlanDB.exceptions`.

 ## Documentation
 The documentation for this project can be found on readthedocs.io [here](https://flightplandb-py.readthedocs.io/).